Picture Gallery

 Photo

 A Sun Engraving advertisement.
-Created by calligrapher Edward Johnston, who had also handlettered the title for the Sun Engraving’s quarterly magazine, Illustration, this advertisement appeared in The Times on October 29, 1929.
-(From the archives)
+Created by calligrapher Edward Johnston, who had also handlettered the title for Illustration, Sun Engraving's quarterly magazine, this advertisement appeared in The Times on October 29, 1929.
+(From the Sun archives)

 Photo